TuringTechX/paycoo-droid/README.md

 - 💞️ I’m looking to collaborate on ...supply chain projects
 - 📫 How to reach me ...You don't but if you do, i'd love it
 - 😄 Pronouns: ...He/Him
-- ⚡ Fun fact: ...I like reading but i forget a lot
+- ⚡ Fun fact: ...I like reading

 <!---
 paycoo-droid/paycoo-droid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.